Instructor-Led Program

 • 3.3 Aquatic Adaptations

-Description: How do fossils serve as evidence of past organisms?
+How do fossils serve as evidence of past organisms?
 What do fossils reveal about the history of marine life?
-In this program, students will examine biofacts and images of marine animal remains, as well as marine fossils.
-They will identify the differences between rocks and fossils and analyze how fossils serve as helpful scientific tools to dig up the past.
+In this program, students will examine biofacts, marine fossils, and images of marine animal remains.
+They will also identify the key differences between rocks and fossils and analyze how fossils serve as helpful scientific tools to dig up the past.

 Georgia Standards of Excellence